klederson/ModelCore/README.md

 <script src="ModelCore.js"></script>
 ```

-Than you need to setup your app to receive ModelCore
+Then you need to setup your app to receive ModelCore

 ```javascript
 var ExampleApp = angular.module('ExampleApp', ['ModelCore']); //injecting ModelCore